-The study investigates the relationship between informal institutions and wellbeing.
-We find in the literature work related to formal institutions and wellbeing.
-However, the studies related to informal institution and wellbeing are rare.
-Formal institutions are rules and regulations which are well defined and aims for achieving some objective in the society such as police, judiciary, government etc. In the other hand informal institutions are rules which are not documented but observed in the society for long and have social approval.
-It is assumed that strong formal and informal institutions increase efficiency and productivity of individuals and societies by lowering transactions cost.
-For empirical analysis of relationship between informal institution and wellbeing we use primary data conducted under Divine Economics Survey 2017.
-This survey has been conducted in 2017 in Azad Jammu and Kashmir and in various cities of Pakistan.
-The survey has many sections however we use the section about institutions and the basic information.
-Our response variable is wellbeing and measured by single satisfaction question.
-Because our response variable is discrete in nature and have more than one category so ordered logit model is used.
-Results show a positive and significant effect of informal institution on wellbeing while controlling for other variables.
+This paper investigates the relationship between informal institutions and well-being.
+Most of the literature highlights the impact of formal institutions on well-being but the studies related to informal institutions and well-being are rare.
+For formal institutions there are well defined rules and regulations with an aim to achieve certain objectives in the society, such as police, judiciary, hospitals and government systems etc. For informal institutions, the rules and regulations are not documented, but have social approval and are well observed in the society.
+It is assumed that strong formal and informal institutions increase efficiency and productivity of individuals and societies through structured processes and by lowering the transactions cost.
+For empirical analysis of relationship between informal institutions and well-being, we use primary data, conducted under "Divine Economics Survey - 2017".
+This survey had been conducted in 2017 in Azad Jammu and Kashmir and in various cities of Pakistan.
+The survey has many sections; however, we use the section about institutions and the basic information.
+In this paper, response variable is well-being and measured by single satisfaction question.
+Because response variable is discrete in nature and have more than one category, so ordered logit model is used.
+Empirical result shows a positive and significant effect of informal institutions on wellbeing, while controlling other variables.
 Findings about other control variables are in line with previous studies.